 Apollo Bay – Melbourne

 The Apollo Bay Bakery is a great place for a quick lunch.
 The fabulous staff even let me plug in my mobile phone while we ate as I could not get it to charge in the car.
 We didn’t linger and were back in the car quickly after our pies and sausage rolls with Lorne planned as our next stop.
 Mother nature had different ideas and landslides closed the Great Ocean Road just after Apollo Bay so we were forced down the C119.
 While this was initially disappointing, it allowed us to see a very different side of this beautiful part of the world.
 Off the coast and away from the rugged cliffs and spectacular beaches the countryside changes to rolling hills dotted with craggy trees, lush verdant green pastures covered in grazing sheep and rustic dwellings straight out of a movie set.
 The road is winding with unsealed patches and we were conscious of the ever-present threat of more landslides, but driving through the stunning natural green tunnels with the top down looking up at the canopy above where tree limbs stretch together high above the road below desperately trying to make contact was magical.
 It was as if they were trying to obliterate the man-made scar of slick black bitumen carving through their natural world.
 In the chilly forest environment with the top down I was glad of the luxury of heated seats the Megane offered.
 Before long the forest gave way to suburbia and we were heading through Geelong back towards Melbourne.
-We entered the city a little earlier that expected due to our landslide detour and stopped at Crown for a couple of drinks before heading back to the airport to catch our 8pm flight.
+We entered the city a little earlier that expected due to our landslide detour.
+I always stay at the Crown Towers Melbourne when I am in town on business so we gravitated to the familiar and stopped at Crown for a couple of drinks before heading back to the airport to catch our 8pm flight.
 I have visited parts of the Great Ocean Road before, this is the first time I have done the full length and it never gets old.
 While mother nature threw everything at us this weekend, she sure is a magnificent artist.

 Is the Great Ocean Road on your bucket list?
 Have you already been?
 Let me know in the comments below.